 - 3 cloves garlic, minced

-- 1 TBSP ancho chili powder
+- 1 tablespoon ancho chili powder

-- 2 tsp Cumin
+- 2 teaspoons cumin

-- 1/2 tsp black pepper
+- 1/2 teaspoon black pepper

-- 1/4 tsp oregano
+- 1/4 teaspoon oregano

 Instructions

-- Place chopped cauliflower, walnuts, chipotle adobo sauce, spices, salt and pepper in bowl of food processor; pulse until cauliflower and walnuts have broken down into small pieces.
-Transfer to baking sheet and bake for 25-30 minutes, giving the mixture a stir halfway through baking time.
+- Bake: Transfer to baking sheet and bake for 25-30 minutes, giving the mixture a stir halfway through baking time.
 Remove from oven once finished and let cool on sheet.

 Notes

-You can use 2 chipotle peppers in adobo sauce (like the canned peppers here) OR I used this brand and used 1 1/2 tablespoons sauce.
+CHIPOTLE PEPPERS – You can use 2 chipotle peppers in adobo sauce (like the canned peppers here) OR I used this brand and used 1 1/2 tablespoons sauce.

-recipe adapted from my Cauliflower Walnut Bolognese and Pinch of Yum
+Recipe adapted from my Cauliflower Walnut Bolognese and Pinch of Yum.

 Leslie says